torvalds/linux/Documentation/virt/kvm/x86/mmu.rst

  - determine the host page

-   - if this is an mmio request, there is no host page; cache the info to vcpu->arch.mmio_gva, vcpu->arch.mmio_access and vcpu->arch.mmio_gfn
+   - if this is an mmio request, there is anal host page; cache the info to vcpu->arch.mmio_gva, vcpu->arch.mmio_access and vcpu->arch.mmio_gfn

  - walk the shadow page table to find the spte for the translation,